Skip to Content

 All LSA Scholarships require that a student be admitted to or enrolled in a degree program through the College of LSA.
 Specific eligibility requirements vary depending on the scholarship program.
 Details about the eligibility requirements for a specific scholarship program can be found on its corresponding page here on our site.
 You may also find them listed at the top of the associated conditional application in our scholarship portal.

-How do I apply for scholarships from the College of LSA?
+How do I apply for an LSA Scholarship?

-All of our scholarships are housed within a single application portal that current students access using their U-M uniqname and password.
+All of our LSA scholarships are housed within a single application portal that current or admitted LSA students access using their U-M uniqname and password.
 Admitted students should access the portal using their Friend Account ID and password.
-Details about Friend Accounts can be found below in the Prospective Student section of this FAQ.
+Details about Friend Accounts can be found here.

 Some scholarships are only for newly-admitted students or for transfer students.
-If you do not fit the eligibility criteria for a given scholarship program, you will not be able to access the associated conditional application, even after clicking the checkbox and submitting your general application.
-If the program's dates show that the application should be open but you are unable to access it, double check the program page on our website to make sure you meet the eligibility criteria.
+If you do not fit the eligibility criteria for a given scholarship program, you will not be able to access the application.

 If you are still encountering issues, please reach out to us and we can help troubleshoot.